Money & Subsidies

 The Subsidy Stack: How It Works

-1. Basic Subsidy - Available to all working mothers who are Singapore Citizens 2.
-Additional Subsidy - Income-based, for households earning $12,000/month or less 3.
-AOFS (Kindergarten Fee Assistance Scheme) - For MOE Kindergartens specifically
+1. Basic Subsidy — all working mothers who are Singapore Citizens 2.
+Additional Subsidy — income-based, for households earning $12,000/month or less 3.
+AOFS (Kindergarten Fee Assistance Scheme) — for MOE Kindergartens specifically

 Basic Subsidy

-The Basic Subsidy is the foundation.
-Every Singapore Citizen child with a working mother receives it, regardless of income.
+The foundation layer.
+Every Singapore Citizen child with a working mother gets this, regardless of income.

 Additional Subsidy (Income-Based)